DrakeF2000/KatJSSolutions-/README.md

 # KatJSSolutions-
-Kattis problems that I have solved in JavaScript (SpiderMonkey)
+Kattis problems that I have solved in JavaScript (SpiderMonkey) - if you have any questions then feel free to contact me @ drake.farrokhi@coyotes.usd.edu